BN - UW FSA/LPFSA Qualifying Event Process

 4. Enter the FSA Enrollment/Change into HRS by end of day Tuesday for inclusion in the Wednesday file that the Service Center sends to TASC to ensure employee will be enrolled at TASC in a timely manner.

-- Change is effective the first of the month on or following the qualifying event date, EXCEPT for birth/adoption (change is effective the day of the qualifying event).
+- Change is effective the first of the month on or following the qualifying event date, EXCEPT for birth/adoption or loss of coverage (change is effective the day of the qualifying event).

 - Use effective date as the FSA or ADM event.

-- 9-mo employees: make sure to override and divide the annual election over the remaining pay periods in calendar year.
+- 9-mo employees: make sure to put on an override and divide the annual election over the remaining pay periods in calendar year.
 Make sure to subtract any deductions already taken.
 This assumes they are returning in the Fall.
 FSA deductions are not taken on summer session or summer service appointments.
+Examples:

 6. File the form in the employee's benefits file.